 Applications submitted abroad tend to be processed in eight weeks.

 Applications submitted abroad tend to be processed in 18 – 24 months.

 Applications submitted in South Africa are reported to be processed by VFS in 4 – 6 weeks.

 Applications submitted in South African tend to be processed in 18 – 24 months.

 NOTE: It is not possible to apply for a retirement visa or permit in South Africa if you have entered the country on a visitor’s visa.
 In this case, you must return to your country of origin or residence to apply for a retirement visa or permit.

-Interested in living in the rainbow nation, but not applicable to apply based on a retirement basis?
-Read more aboug applying for general permanent residence in South Africa.
+Interested in living in South Africa, but not eligible to apply based on a retirement basis?
+Read more about applying for general permanent residence in South Africa.